-Receipts of £3.302m were held in the Capital Grants & Receipts Unapplied Reserve at 31 March 2022.
-Of this balance £1.321m is earmarked for the Be the Future Fund.
-The remaining balance is to be applied against specific projects in line with the conditions of the grants.
+Receipts of £3.302m were held in the Capital Grants & Receipts Unapplied Reserve at 31 March 2022. £1.010m was utilised in the year to fund Transformation projects with the remaining balance on this fund of £0.311m was released to general capital receipts as the flexibility to use capital receipts ended on 31 March 2023. £0.561m was also utilised against capital projects in the year and £0.675m of additional grants were received but not applied.
+The remaining balance of £2.095m is held in the reserve to be applied against specific projects in line with the conditions of the grants.